liferay/alloy-editor/content/docs/use/use_ckeditor_plugins.md

 ---
+title: How to use CKEditor Plugins?
 description: Is there an existing CKEditor plugin you like?
 Chances are you will be able to use it with AlloyEditor as well!
-layout: "guide"
-title: How to use CKEditor Plugins?
-order: 40
+order: 4
 ---

 ###### There are some CKEDITOR plugins that it add button through their UI.
 This tutorial is about using this kind of plugins.